rufus173/sfs/README.md

 This stores all the information about a file/directory.
 Inodes can be spread across multiple different pages.
 The way they work is they have a header region describing them, then the rest of the page is `uint64_t` pointers to relevant pages.
 In the case of a file, data pages, in order for storing the contents of the file.
 In the case of a directory, other inodes, that are in that directory.
 When the inode spans across multiple pages, the header region is a duplicate, except for the next and previous pointers.
 You SHOULD NOT rely on the duplicate information on continuation pages being up to date, or give a continuation page index as a replacement for an inode index.
-ALWAYS give the base inode page rather then a continuation page index.
+ALWAYS give the base inode page rather then a continuation page index. (except `sfs_read_inode_page` and its write counter part)
 The next and previous pointers may be `0xFFFFFFFF / (uint64_t)-1` indicating there are no further nodes.
 On the root node, the parent pointer points to itself.